35 Employee engagement survey questions for higher productivity

 3. Do you believe your organization is able to reach its objectives?

 Communicate important information to your team.
-This will help them establish a strong connection to their work, a larger sense of engagement, and a broader understanding of how they’ve positively impacted the rest of the organization.
+This will help them establish a strong connection to their work, a larger sense of engagement, and a broader understanding of how they’re positively impacting the rest of the organization.

 Knowing how to achieve collective goals amplifies an overall sense of accomplishment, productivity, and employee engagement; it’s a win-win-win situation!